-8.1 Under the Licensing Act 2003 applicants are required to complete an 'operating schedule'.
+8.1 Under the Act applicants are required to complete an 'Operating Schedule'.
 Applicants are expected to have regard to the Council's Statement of Licensing Policy.
-They must also be aware of the expectations of the Licensing Authority and the Responsible Authorities as to the steps that are appropriate for the
+They must also be aware of the expectations of the Licensing Authority and the Responsible

-- promotion of the licensing objectives and to demonstrate knowledge of their local area when describing the steps they propose to take to promote the licensing objectives. - 8.2 Operating schedules are the key to ensuring that the four licensing objectives are promoted.
-An operating schedule should include enough information to enable any Responsible Authority or other person to assess whether the steps to be taken to promote the licensing objectives are satisfactory. - 8.3 Applicants should make their own enquiries and demonstrate how they have considered the following in their operating schedule: - The layout of the local area and physical environment including crime and disorder hotspots, proximity to residential premises and proximity to areas where children and young persons may congregate - Any risk posed to the local area by the applicants' proposed licensable activities; and - Any local initiatives for example, local crime reduction initiatives or voluntary schemes which may help mitigate potential risks of undermining the licensing objectives. - 8.4 The Licensing Authority expects individual applicants to complete the operating schedule in a manner that is specific to the application being made in respect of those premises and the licensable activity to be carried on rather than in general or standard terms.
-Information should be given to demonstrate how the applicant proposes to address and promote the licensing objectives. - 8.5 Any application or operating schedule not completed in accordance with the Act and the regulations may be returned to the applicant unprocessed with a request to complete the forms correctly before the application is accepted by the Licensing Authority. - 8.6 Operating schedules for Premises Licences are the key to ensuring compliance with the four licensing objectives.
-The measures proposed in the operating schedule will normally be converted into conditions to be attached to the Premises Licence and/or Club Premises Certificate and should therefore fulfil the following criteria: - i) Be precise and enforceable - ii) Be unambiguous - iii) Not duplicate other statutory provisions - iv) Be clear in what they intend to achieve, and - v) Be appropriate, proportionate and justifiable - 8.7 Prospective holders of new Premises Licences, and those seeking variations to existing Premises Licences are advised to consult with the Licensing Authority and the various Responsible Authorities at the earliest possible stage. - 8.8 During the course of its inspections, the Licensing Authority may refer matters to any other agency where there appears to be a contravention of the legislation enforced by that agency.
+Authorities as to the steps that are appropriate for the promotion of the licensing objectives and to demonstrate knowledge of their local area when describing the steps they propose to take to promote the licensing objectives.

+- 8.2 Operating Schedules are the key to ensuring that the four licensing objectives are promoted.
+An Operating Schedule should include enough information to enable any Responsible Authority or other person to assess whether the steps to be taken to promote the licensing objectives are satisfactory. - 8.3 Applicants should make their own enquiries and demonstrate how they have considered the following in their Operating Schedule: - The layout of the local area and physical environment including crime and disorder hotspots, proximity to residential premises and proximity to areas where children and young persons may congregate - Any risk posed to the local area by the applicants' proposed licensable activities; and - Any local initiatives for example, local crime reduction initiatives or voluntary schemes which may help mitigate potential risks of undermining the licensing objectives. - 8.4 The Licensing Authority expects individual applicants to complete the Operating Schedule in a manner that is specific to the application being made in respect of those premises and the licensable activity to be carried on rather than in general or standard terms.
+Information should be given to demonstrate how the applicant proposes to address and promote the licensing objectives. - 8.5 Any application or Operating schedule not completed in accordance with the Act and the regulations may be returned to the applicant unprocessed with a request to complete the forms correctly before the application is accepted by the Licensing Authority. - 8.6 The measures proposed in the Operating Schedule will normally be converted into conditions to be attached to the Premises Licence and/or Club Premises Certificate and should therefore fulfil the following criteria: - i) Be precise and enforceable - ii) Be unambiguous - iii) Not duplicate other statutory provisions - iv) Be clear in what they intend to achieve, and - v) Be appropriate, proportionate and justifiable